zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-08-31-Cryosectioning-Protocol.md

     - **10 uM thickness is ideal**, but thicker may be easier and may have less rolling issues.
 7. Adjust roll plate so sections stay flat
     - This is the hardest part!
-    - If you are having issues, make sure to regularly clean the blade (**carefully!**) and the anti-roll plate.
-Any nicks or residue will hamper good sectioning
+    - If you are having issues, make sure to regularly clean the blade (**carefully!**) and the anti-roll plate with Ethanol and/or RNAse zap.
+Any nicks or residue will hamper good sectioning.
+Make sure to clean the backside of the blade too, which is best done by removing the blade.
     - Other possible fixes: adjust blade or sample angle (I have had success with ~3º blade angle)
         - [Leica](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/Leica_AntiRoll.pdf) suggests to start at an angle of 0º and slowly (1º at a time) adjust up
-    - If there is any bunching or ripping of the sections, adjust the temperature colder (for crumpling/bunching) or warmer (for ripping/cracking).
+    - If there is any bunching or ripping of the sections, adjust the temperature colder (for crumpling/bunching) or warmer (for ripping/cracking/splintering).
 I have had success with -15 ºC - -20ºC.
+    - **See [Leica cryostat manual](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/cm3050en.pdf) for troubleshooting guide (page 47).
+    - Try to keep all materials inside the cryostat to keep them at the desired temperature.
     ![roll_plate.jpeg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryosection/roll_plate.jpeg?raw=true)
     ![roll_plate_leica.jpeg](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/cryosection/roll_plate_leica.jpeg?raw=true)
 4. Sectioning pictures